ristiisa/pocketrgb-et/README.md

 * Fix MissingNo. not having the correct graphics, if possible.
 This could potentially also fix MissingNo. corrupting Hall of Fame data.
 * Restore the title screen scrolling for R/G
 * Restore the title screen Woosh scrolling sfx
-* Repoint Celadon City poster text to add the missing puntuation mark
 * Compare and replace non-matching blocks of the Unknown Dungeon map
 * Port item type and coordinates
 * Replace Mewtwo coordinates
-* Swap the trade Nidoran(m) to (f) and changed the nickname to the one used in the jp release (CHAPPY)
 * Port the save sound effect from Green.
 * Create a branch with Pokémon names replaced with their Hepburn/Trademarked Japanese names (https://docs.google.com/spreadsheets/u/0/d/18NN_FWd8pZBRk7cZPjj-pN17jDVKyMSgfPf_fbfyBIo/htmlview#)
 * Create a branch with Character names replaced with the Romaji names from Bulbapedia (https://bulbapedia.bulbagarden.net/wiki/List_of_characters_in_other_languages)